 When you give someone a gift, you — not the person you give it to — may be liable for the federal gift tax.
 It’s imposed on the giver, not the receiver.
 But the system is set up so that very few people end up paying the tax.
 It’s geared toward wealthy individuals who have extensive property to give away.

 According to the Internal Revenue Service, a gift is anything you give to another individual without receiving its fair market value in return.
 Fair market value is what a reasonable person would be expected to pay for the property under normal circumstances, not what he could steal it for in a fire sale.
 If you give cash without expecting repayment and charging interest, it’s a gift.
 The Internal Revenue Code includes a few exceptions, however.
 You can pay someone’s tuition or medical bills for them without incurring a gift tax as long as you make payment directly to the health-care provider or the school.
 You can also give unlimited gifts to your spouse, certain charities and political organizations.

 The Annual Exclusion

 The rules for what constitutes a gift would seem to leave a lot of generous people open to having to pay a gift tax, but that’s not the case.
-Federal law allows you to give away $14,000 in money or property per recipient per year as of the time of publication without paying the tax.
+Federal law allows you to give away $15,000 in money or property per recipient per year as of 2018 without paying the tax.
 This exclusion is indexed for inflation, so you can expect it to increase every year or two.
-If you’re married, the exclusion doubles -- you and your spouse can give away $28,000 per recipient per year.
+If you’re married, the exclusion doubles — you and your spouse can give away $30,000 per recipient per year.

 The Unified Tax Credit